Millions of posts are written, seen by a few people and then discarded into the blog post graveyard.

-Option #1 – Links in the sidebar: While not all blogs have sidebars, most do and it’s a good place to include links.
+Option #1 – Links in the sidebar: While not all blogs have sidebars, some do and it’s a good place to include links.

-You don’t necessarily need to include this many links, but I have a lot of content to showcase on Quick Sprout.
+You don’t necessarily need to include a lot of links, but it makes sense if you have a lot of content.